ezeiq7/Smart-Clipboard/README.md

 ## What's New in v1.2.0

 - **Clipboard Peek** — hold `Ctrl+Shift` from anywhere to instantly preview your clipboard without losing focus.
 Click to lock the overlay, navigate through clip history with the arrow buttons.
-No other free clipboard manager does this.
 - **Clipboard Time Machine** — clips are automatically grouped into work sessions by time.
 Find anything by remembering what you were doing, not what you copied.
 - **Clipboard Split** — copy a comma-separated list and Smart Clipboard detects it automatically.
 Press `X` to split into separate clips, bullet list, numbered list or one line instantly.
 - **Hotkey Clips** — assign any clip to `Ctrl+Shift+1` through `Ctrl+Shift+9` for instant paste from anywhere, no launcher needed.